hug-sch/vse-docs/video_editing/setup/project-settings.rst

 RenderRegion/Crop to Render Region
    These options cannot be used in the VSE and, if set, will result in an error message ``Border rendering is not supported by sequencer``.

-Frame Start/End/Step
-   The sequencer timeline can contain multiple strips, spread over over several hundreds of frames.
-You don't need to render all these frames.
-With the Start and End fields, you can limit the output range.

-Step
-   Controls the number of frames to advance by for each frame in the timeline.
-If the strip in the Sequencer contains 10 frames, then a step of 2 will render 5 frames (frames 1,3,5,7,9).

 Frame Rate
    The number of frames that are displayed per second.
 The drop-down menu gives several common frame rates (23.98, 24, 25, 29.97, 30, ...).
 These presets refer to the different standards: NTSC (30 fps, mostly in North-America) and PAL/SECAM (25 fps, mostly Europe) and the necessary adjustments made in the 1950's to adapt  to color TV (23.98 and 29.97).
 Other frame rates can be used by selecting Custom.
 You can enter then a FPS and base number.
 The custom framerate is the result of: ``FPS / base number``.
 For example, to simulate a 25 fps preset, you can enter FPS = 25 and base = 1 or FPS = 50 and base = 2.